googleapis/google-cloud-java/google-cloud-translate/README.md

 #### Creating an authorized service object
-To make authenticated requests to Google Translation, you must create a service object with credentials or with an API key.
+To make authenticated requests to Google Translation, you must create a service object with credentials or use an API key.
 The simplest way to authenticate is to use [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).
 These credentials are automatically inferred from your environment, so you only need the following code to create your service object: